 The Centre for Research Collections (CRC) holds most Edinburgh University higher degree theses.
 These are an important source for research in a variety of different fields.
-Not all theses are catalogued online, so you may need to check the sheaf-binder index in the CRC Research Suite to locate the thesis you are looking for.

 Records for all post 1984 theses (but not prize essays) can be found in the online Library Catalogue.
 Searching can be by author, title or keyword.
 In the last instance, when using subject keywords, the word ‘thesis’ must be one of the words chosen.
-Most recent theses now have an online copy, which can be consulted anywhere.

 These are all listed in the sheaf-binder indexes, which are held in the CRC Research Suite.
 CRC staff will be happy to check these indexes on your behalf if you are unable to visit in person.